Yoast/duplicate-post/readme.txt

 == Description ==

-This plugin allows to create a copy of a post (or page) in two ways.
+This plugin allows to clone a post or page, or edit it as a new draft.

-1. In 'Edit Posts'/'Edit Pages', you can click on 'Duplicate' link below the post/page title: this will immediately create a copy and return to the list.
+1. In 'Edit Posts'/'Edit Pages', you can click on 'Clone' link below the post/page title: this will immediately create a copy and return to the list.

+2a.
+In 'Edit Posts'/'Edit Pages', you can click on 'New Draft' link below the post/page title.

-2. While editing a post/page, you can click on 'Copy to a new draft' above "Cancel"/"Move to trash".
-This will lead to the edit page for the new draft: change what you want, click on 'Publish' and you're done.
+2b.
+On the post edit screen, you can click on 'Copy to a new draft' above "Cancel"/"Move to trash".

+2a and 2b will lead to the edit page for the new draft: change what you want, click on 'Publish' and you're done.

 **Pay attention to the new behaviour!** The first way now allows you to clone a post with a single click, speeding up your work if you have many posts to duplicate.

 There is also a **template tag**, so you can put it in your templates and clone your posts/pages from the front-end.
 Clicking on the link will lead you to the edit page for the new draft, just like the second way above.

-In the Options page under Settings it is now possible to choose:
+In the Options page under Settings it is now possible to choose what to copy:

-* if the original post/page date must be copied too
+* the original post/page date
-* if the original post/page status (draft, published, pending) must be copied too when cloning from the post list
+* the original post/page status (draft, published, pending), when cloning from the posts list.
-* if the original post/page excerpt must be copied too
+* the original post/page excerpt
-* which taxonomies and custom fields must not be copied
+* which taxonomies and custom fields

-* a prefix (or a suffix) to place before (or after) the title of the cloned post/page
-* the minimum user level to clone posts or pages.
+You can also set a prefix (or a suffix) to place before (or after) the title of the cloned post/page, and the minimum user level to clone posts or pages.

 Duplicate post is natively in English, but it's shipped with translations in several other languages (though some are incomplete).
 Now there is a [Launchpad translation project](https://translations.launchpad.net/duplicate-post/) available to help translating this plugin: feel free to contribute (you can also send me an e-mail using the form on my website).

 **If you're a plugin developer**, I suggest to read the section made just for you under "Other Notes", to ensure compatibility between your plugin(s) and mine!

-The plugin has been tested against versions 3.0 -> 3.3.
-It's not yet been tested with the multiblog feature active (but it used to work with WPMU).
+The plugin has been tested against versions 3.0 -> 3.3, both in single site and network mode.

 Thanks for all the suggestions, bug reports, translations and donations, they're frankly too many to be listed here!

-Credit must be given to the (great) [Post Template](http://post-templates.vincentprat.info) plugin by Vincent Prat: I made this by hacking his work to get something more focused to a sporadic use, without the need to create and manage templates just to make simple copies of some posts every now and then.
-If my plugin doesn't fits your needs (and even if it does) check Vincent's.

 An example of use: I started this for a small movie theater website which I was building.
 Every Friday there's a new movie showing with a new timetable, and thus a new post: but sometimes a movie stays for more than a week, so I need to copy the last post and change only the dates, leaving movie title, director's and actors' names etc. unchanged.
 The website is http://www.kino-desse.org and the cinema is located in Livorno, Italy.